sheam/template-scaffolder/README.md

 The contents of what would have been written will be dumped to the console.

 ### overwrite
-By default, the scaffolder will error out if an output file already exists.
+By default, the scaffolder will skip the output file if it already exists.
 This flag will cause the file to be overwritten.

 # Making a Template